LeoRauschenberger/FeiKeys/Keyboard_control_README.txt

 ----------------------------
 INSTALL GUIDE:
-1. Install AutoHotkey software
+1. Download and install the AutoHotkey software ( Download-Link: https://www.autohotkey.com/download/ )
 2. Place KeyGerman.exe on your Desktop (or any other folder)
 ----------------------------

-START IT:
+START THE SCRIPT:
 Double-click KeyGerman.exe
 Note: Windows may automatically protect your PC, please press "run anyway".
 That's it!
 On the bottom right of your screen, an icon will appear that shows the program is running.
 ----------------------------

-START AUTOMATICALLY WHEN TURNING ON COMPUTER:
+START THE SCRIPT AUTOMATICALLY WHEN TURNING ON COMPUTER:
 Push the "Windows"-key and the letter "r" on your keyboard Enter "shell:startup"
 A folder opens.